Essen Hauptbahnhof

 Essen Hauptbahnhof (German for "Essen main station") is a railway station in the city of Essen in western Germany.
 It is situated south of the old town centre, next to the A 40 motorway.
 It was opened in 1862 by the Bergisch-Märkische Eisenbahn.
 However, the station was not the first in Essen: as the station called Essen (today Essen-Altenessen) on the Köln-Mindener Eisenbahn was opened in 1847.

 The station suffered extensive damage in World War II and was almost completely rebuilt in the 1950s and 1960s.
 During the following years, the Essen Stadtbahn and the A 40 were other construction projects affecting the station.
-Today it is an important hub for local, regional and long-distance services, with all major InterCityExpress and InterCity trains calling at the station as well as RegionalExpress and Rhein-Ruhr S-Bahn services.
+Today it is an important hub for local, regional and long-distance services, with all major InterCityExpress and InterCity trains, as well as RegionalExpress and Rhein-Ruhr S-Bahn services calling at the station.

 Trains of all kinds call at the station, from long distance to local services.
 It used to be one of the Metropolitan stops on the Hamburg to Cologne line before the service was discontinued in 2002.
 There are night services by EuroNight trains to cities such as Moscow and Brussels, and DB NachtZug trains to Zurich and Vienna, among others.

 Some 400 trains pass through the station each day, making Essen Hauptbahnhof the third busiest railway station in the Ruhr Area after Dortmund Hauptbahnhof and Duisburg Hauptbahnhof.

 Station facilities

 Essen Hauptbahnhof is a "separation" station, where trains divide to run on several different routes.
 Its platforms have individual platform canopies.
 In addition to through platforms, the station has some bay platforms for trains on the line towards Gelsenkirchen and Münster and lines to Hagen and Borken.

 A centrally located concourse runs across and under the railway tracks on two levels, and are connected by stairs and escalators.
 On the lower level there are shops and, south of the entrance hall, a travel centre; on both levels there are restaurants.
 The lower level allows passage from central Essen to the north of the station to Essen-Südviertel in the south.
 The upper level serves as the circulation level giving access to the tracks.
 Direct access to the platforms is possible via lifts from the lower level.
 A pedestrian tunnel at the eastern end of the platforms also allows passage from central Essen to the Südviertel district.

-Below the station there is an underground station on two levels (one a circulation level and below that, four platform tracks) serving the trams and the Essen Stadtbahn, which are operated by Ruhrbahn.
+Below the station is an underground station on two levels (one a circulation level and below that, four platform tracks), serving the trams and the Essen Stadtbahn, which are operated by Ruhrbahn.
 It has an unusual appearance with its pervasive blue light.